Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 Then it should be possible to parse the output from the program and from Valgrind and check that each location was accessed exactly twice: once by the program's setup and once by the PSA function.

+#### Fixed Virtual Platform testing

+It may be possible to measure double accesses by running tests on a Fixed Virtual Platform such as Corstone 310 ecosystem FVP, available [here](https://developer.arm.com/downloads/-/arm-ecosystem-fvps).
+There exists a pre-packaged example program for the Corstone 310 FVP available as part of the Open IoT SDK [here](https://git.gitlab.arm.com/iot/open-iot-sdk/examples/sdk-examples/-/tree/main/examples/mbedtls/cmsis-rtx/corstone-310) that could provide a starting point for a set of tests.

+Running on an FVP allows two approaches to careful-access testing:
+* Convenient scripted use of a debugger with [Iris](https://developer.arm.com/documentation/101196/latest/).
+This allows memory watchpoints to be set, perhaps more flexibly than with GDB.
+* Tracing of all memory accesses with [Tarmac Trace](https://developer.arm.com/documentation/100964/1123/Plug-ins-for-Fast-Models/TarmacTrace).
+To validate the single-access properties, the [processor memory access trace source](https://developer.arm.com/documentation/100964/1123/Plug-ins-for-Fast-Models/TarmacTrace/Processor-memory-access-trace) can be used to output all memory accesses happening on the FVP.
+This output can then be easily parsed and processed to ensure that the input and output buffers are accessed only once.
+The addresses of buffers can either be leaked by the program through printing to the serial port or set to fixed values in the FVP's linker script.

 #### Discussion

 The best approach for validating the correctness of memory accesses is an open question that requires further investigation and prototyping.
 The above sections discuss some possibilities.